Philly Cheesesteak Sliders

 Looking for burger or slider recipes?
 Try these other favorites:

-- Caramelized Onion Mushroom Swiss Turkey Burger – These delicious burger is loaded with sweet caramelized onions and sautéed mushrooms and are the perfect burger for any BBQ or gathering.
+• Caramelized Onion Mushroom Swiss Turkey Burger – This delicious burger is loaded with sweet caramelized onions and sautéed mushrooms, making it the perfect choice for any BBQ or gathering.
 Bonus: all the ingredients can be prepped ahead of time.

 Philly Cheesesteak Sliders